 - If you’re indoors, do slow laps or stretch your shoulders and neck.

-In time, your body will start craving movement instead of nicotine.
+In time, your body will start craving movement instead of the old pattern.

 3. Keep a “Mindful Moment” Drink

-That smoke break coffee or soda can stay — just make it part of a new calming ritual.
-Try replacing the cigarette with a comforting drink: herbal tea, lemon water, or even sparkling water.
+That quick coffee or soda break can stay — just make it part of a new calming ritual.
+Try replacing the old habit with a comforting drink: herbal tea, lemon water, or sparkling water.
 The key is the pause, not the puff.

 Hold your cup, take small sips, and focus on flavor, warmth, and breathing.
 It gives you the same mental break — minus the chemicals.